abhibhargav29/SentimentAnalysis/README.md

 <p align="justify">
 <ins>Text Vectorization</ins>:
-We do bag of words and word2vec vectorization of text.
+We do bag of words and word2vec vectorization of text, using different vectorization for different models.
 Normalization of both vectorized features is also done in this very step.
 We now have our whole data in form of feature matrix and class label array that are numpy arrays and can be directly fed to the models.
 </p>

 <p align="justify">